 Experts are Dangerous

-In the Startup Monthly meetup, we were asked to give a brief statement to collate our impressions of the group.
+In the Startup Monthly meetup, we were asked to give a brief statement/ startup advice to collate our impressions of the group.
 My contribution was that I thought at least 50% of the companies I talked to could go out and get cash the next day.
 They could all learn a lot about their business models by getting out of the building and asking people for money.
 In fact I repeatedly used the phrase, “Go get money!”

 Only problem is that I failed to mention that I meant get money FROM CUSTOMERS… not investors.
 So instead of suggesting that everyone to go out and do concierge testing to get to revenue the next day, I unintentionally gave people the worst advice possible: stop coding and go for investment capital.
 Pretty much the opposite of what I wanted to say.